 These features are areas in which the topography is relatively steep.
 Steep slopes require development restrictions to ensure mitigation of social costs resulting from development.
-Prominent steep slope areas in the Town are located in its north and south portions.
+Prominent steep slope areas in the Town are located in its eastern half to the east and south of the City of Edgerton, and south of the Rock River.